nilpoint/gof23/src/me/nilpoint/gof/adapter/Readme.md

 contain some kind of constraint within themselves.
 To deal with this kind of incompatibility between those interfaces, we may need to introduce adapters.

+# Note

+GoF tells us about two major kinds of adapters:

+1. Class adapters.
+They generally use multiple inheritance to adapt one interface to another.
+(But we must remember, in Java, multiple inheritance through classes is not supported.
+We need interfaces to implement the concept of multiple inheritance.)

+2. Object adapters.
+They depend on the object compositions.

+To what extent does an adapter need to take care when it adapts an adapter?

+It depends on that particular case.
+If our target interface is very similar, then adapters do not have much work.
+If there is not much similarity, then adapters must do some extra work to match those functionalities.